HL7/fhir-shorthand/input/pagecontent/reference.md

 Dependencies between a FSH project and other IGs MUST be declared.
 The form of this declaration is outside the scope of the FSH language and SHOULD be managed by implementations.
 In this Guide, these are referred to as "external" IGs.

+#### Other Project Contents

+Projects MAY contain other items involved in creating FHIR IGs, such as narrative content and configuration information.

 ### FSH Language Basics

 #### Formal Grammar

-The grammar of FSH has been captured in [ANTLR4](https://www.antlr.org/) (see [Appendix](#appendix-formal-grammar)).
+The grammar of FSH has been described using [ANTLR4](https://www.antlr.org/) (see [Appendix](#appendix-formal-grammar)).
 The ANTLR grammar captures the syntax of FSH, but is not a complete specification of for the language, since FSH defines the additional validation criteria for rules and items, and the behavior of rules in terms of FHIR artifacts.

 If there is discrepancy between the grammar and the FSH language description, the language description is considered correct until the discrepancy is clarified and addressed.